fingo/spata/readme.md

 **spata** is a functional Scala parser for tabular data (`CSV`).
 The library is based on [FS2 - Functional Streams for Scala](https://github.com/functional-streams-for-scala/fs2).

-Main goal of the library is to provide handy API and precise information about errors in source data (their location) while keeping good performance.
+Main goal of the library is to provide handy, functional API and precise information about errors in source data (their location) while keeping good performance.

 The source data format is assumed to conform to [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt).
 It is possible however to configure the parser to accept separator and quote symbols - see CSVConfig for details.